sttp/Specification/Output/README.md

 * Target smallest possible API functionality –specialized use cases will be handled by example
 * Set design mantra to be “keep it simple” _as possible_

-## Data-point Structure
+## Data Point Structure

-* Contents:
+> :construction: Lead with paragraph on purpose / value of the section - (1) what is a data point structure and (2) why have a data point structure / value?
+Next paragraph would be contents of section...

+... this section includes:

 * Identification - maps to 128-bit Guid, transport mapping should be small
 * Timestamp (required? could simply be a auto-incrementing counter)
 * Value - multiple native types supports
-  * Flags - standardize minimal set of simple flags, complex state can be new data-point
+* Flags - standardize minimal set of simple flags, complex state can be new data point

+### Data Point Value Types

+* Null
+* Byte
+* Int16
+* Int32
+* Int64
+* UInt16
+* UInt32
+* UInt64
+* Decimal
+* Double
+* Single
+* DateTime (need some thought on proper encoding, perhaps options)
+* TimeSpan (Tick level resolution, or better, would be ideal)
+* Char (2-byte Unicode)
+* Bool
+* Guid
+* String (encoding support for UTF-16, UTF-8, ANSI and ASCII)
+* Byte[]

+> :construction: Need to determine safe maximum upper limit of per-packet strings and byte[] data, especially since implementation could simply _span_ multiple data points to collate a larger string or buffer back together.

+> :tomato::question: _Should API automatically handle collation of larger data types, e.g., strings and buffers?_

 ## Commands and Responses